Function Call

 Number: Date serial number

-Returns the day of the month of the date represented by the date serial number.
+Returns the day within the month corresponding to the date serial number.

 @day_of_week